North Carolina Central University Blog

 Written by: North Carolina Central University • Mar 18, 2024

 Organizations worldwide rely on the expertise of supply chain professionals to bolster their resilience and help ensure that they can achieve their missions.
-Anyone who has an interest in becoming a supply chain manager and acquiring expertise by enrolling in an online Bachelor of Business Administration (BBA) program can benefit from learning more about the field and how to launch a career in it.
+Anyone who has an interest in becoming a supply chain manager and acquiring expertise by enrolling in an online Bachelor of Business Administration (BBA) program can benefit from learning more about the field, the typical supply chain manager salary, and how to launch a career.

 What a Supply Chain Manager Does

-While working as a supply chain manager, an individual serves in a leadership role, overseeing and optimizing all segments of a supply chain.
-This can include ensuring efficiency in multiple aspects of an organization’s operations, such as the following:
+Supply chain managers serve in leadership roles, overseeing and optimizing all segments of an enterprise’s supply chain.
+This can include ensuring efficiency in multiple aspects of an organization’s operations, such as:

 • Sourcing materials